 The streets division consists of a Public Works Director, a supervisor and six full-time crew members in the winter and five in the summer, with 14 pieces of equipment.
 They are responsible for winter maintenance for 57 miles of roadway and summer maintenance of 47 miles of road, and stormwater drainage facilities.
 Additionally, the Public Works Department cares for 4.7 miles of sidewalk.
 More detailed information on road conditions and needs is located in the Transportation chapter.
 The highway garage is located at 36 Main Street.
-The garage was built in 1988 and is insufficient for current needs.
-It is not well-insulated, leading to higher heating costs are potentially very high.
-A replacement facility should be considered in the foreseeable future.
+The garage was built in 1988 and is insufficient for current needs; a replacement should be considered in the foreseeable future.